pifight/pifight/doc/MVP.md

 Pi Fight MVP

-## Pending
+## Pending for 0.1.0

-- readme - what is it?
+- CI working
 - BE serves bot positions
 - BE serves icon for each bot
 - BE serves bot names and health
 - BE serves shots and pings

+- pick a license

+## Pending for 1.0

 - bot protocol documented
 - BE knows how to contact bots
+- BE starts battle
+- BE ends battle
 - BE notifies each bot of its position & health
-- BE processes commands: speedxy, shoot, ping
+- BE processes commands: move, shoot, ping
 - BE detects bot collisions w shots, pings, walls
 - BE establishes starting positions